Heart valve disease

 It's important to exercise if you have any type of heart disease.
 Exercise won’t improve how well your valve works but it will be good for your general health.

+Your doctor can tell you what type and how much exercise is safe for you.
 If you have aortic stenosis or regurgitation, you might not be able to do vigorous exercise but ask your doctor.

 You may have an exercise stress test (depending on your symptoms) to help assess how severe your heart valve disease is.
+Exercise stress tests can show how your body responds to exercise and if the exercise causes new symptoms.

 Travelling